jdunc/q1-project/README.md

   api key)

 Idea Three
   I want to revisit the idea of using alchemy api to analyze text for its emotional content.
-I want to analyze
+I want to analyze news documents and plot them on a map.
+I did this before, but it has since broke.
+And I want it to function for any location.
+Eventually I want people to be able to sort by topic and emotional values.